sibeshkar/jiminy/README.md

 ### Infrastructure Overview:
 The core Jiminy infrastructure allows agents to train in parallel environments for asynchronous methods for RL (i.e A3C).
+This remote docker image starts a TigerVNC server and boots a Python control server, which uses Selenium to open a Chrome browser to an in-container page which loads [MiniWoB](https://stanfordnlp.github.io/miniwob-plusplus/) environments.
 The `utils` folder contains helpful bash files to handle the architecture.

 Follow these instructions to use:
 1. Start 8 remote environments in docker containers - `./utils/start_docker.sh`